github-craftwork/start-here/workshop/part3-ci.md

       $CHANGES

 **Make a change**
 Navigate to your package.json file in the repo and replace the contents with your details.
-Be sure to create merge a PR for this change instead of write to master.
+Be sure to create merge a PR for this change instead of write to main.

-Change:  Swap out my name with your handle and commit that to master.
+Change:  Swap out my name with your handle and commit that to main.

 ![](https://paper-attachments.dropbox.com/s_CDDCC4EC3C7C8C14E8A73684CA9909721C965A1258B4380D90B28E1A4E030470_1569515320558_Screenshot+2019-09-26+09.27.43.png)